-Approaches to the delivery of Units as part of a Course may differ from approaches to delivering the same Unit when it is being delivered on a free-standing basis.
+Approaches to the delivery of Units as part of a Course may differ from approaches to delivering the same Unit when it is being delivered on a freestanding basis.

-Where Units are delivered on a free-standing basis, teachers/lecturers will have more flexibility to develop approaches to delivering and assessing the Units.
+Where Units are delivered on a free-standing basis, teachers/lecturers will have more flexibility to develop approaches to delivering and assessing the Units as these will not need to be related to Course assessment.